SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 ### Lethe

-When a demon's soul energy begins to flag, they fall into a state known as lethe-a violent hunger wherein they can only lash out in a desperate search for sustenance.
+When a demon's soul energy begins to flag, they fall into a state known as lethe—a violent hunger wherein they can only lash out in a desperate search for sustenance.
 Demons who have fallen into lethe become single-minded and violent, seeking only to consume.

 ### Demonic Hierarchy

 Mortal scholars have classified demons into ten categories, each increasingly more powerful.
 Though demons don't use these classifications themselves, this system reflects their hierarchy, as stronger demons bully the weak into service.

 Each time a demon consumes a soul, there's a chance they might evolve into a more powerful demon.
 The evolution from one category to the next can be instantaneous, or it can take years.
-This inconsistency has led to much scholarly debate on whether all souls are equal, or whether demonic evolution is aided by the consumption of souls that are especially corrupt-or heroic.
+This inconsistency has led to much scholarly debate on whether all souls are equal, or whether demonic evolution is aided by the consumption of souls that are especially corrupt—or heroic.

 ### Demon Languages